Yoko Alender: Biography

 Yoko Alender studied at Tallinn 7th Secondary School 1986–1989, Estonian School in Stockholm 1989–1995, Södra Latin Gymnasium in 1995–1999.
-From 1999–2010 she studied at the Estonian Academy of Arts in the Department of Architecture and Urban Planning, graduating as a Master of Architecture, and from 2022 she continue her doctoral studies in alternative identities of architects.
+From 1999–2010 she studied at the Estonian Academy of Arts in the Department of Architecture and Urban Planning, graduating as a Master of Architecture, and from 2022 she continues her doctoral studies in alternative identities of architects.

 In 2001–2004 she was a founding member and member of the board of the production company Kultorg OÜ; in 2005–2006 she was a founding member and member of the board of the architecture and production company ZiZi & YoYo OÜ, architect-project manager; in 2006–2007 she was the architect-project manager of Urbanmark OÜ.
-In 2006–2007 she was the architect-project manager of Urbanmark OÜ.

 From 2008 to 2012, she worked at the Tallinn Cultural Heritage Authority as the head of the Department of Heritage Protection and Milieu Areas.
 From 2012 to 2014, she was an architectural and design advisor at the Ministry of Culture.

 Since 2012, she has been a member of the board of Yoko Oma OÜ.

 She has also been a member of the boards of AS Riigi Kinnisvara and the National Library of Estonia and the State Forest Management Centre, and since 2021 she has been a member of the board of the Estonian-Swedish Cooperation Fund.